deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

   return p;
 }
 ```
-I parametrise the benchmarks below by the number of leaves in a full binary tree.
+I parametrise the benchmark results below by the number of leaves in a full binary tree.

 # Basic solution

-Without coroutines, one can use the following generic code.
+Without any coroutines, one can use the following generic code.
 ```c++
 void Dfs(Node* p, auto&& leaf_callback) {
   if (!p) {